ahmadjubran/reading-notes/Code301/Read02/README.md

 ## What are some examples of things that we could store in state?

-- you want to change something in your application
+- When you want to change something in your application
 - inside the component
 - inside a **form**